-- (2) Includes (i) shares of our common stock issued to BioIntelect Pty Ltd ("BioIntelect") pursuant to the Master Consultancy Agreement dated as of May 29, 2013 (the "BioIntelect Agreement"), which provides that in connection with our initial public offering, BioIntelect will be entitled to receive deferred equity compensation in the amount equal to \$155,000 (or \$245,000 if Australian VC Horizon Biotech participates in the offering), (ii) shares of our common stock issued to Knight Therapeutics (Barbados) Inc. ("Knight") as a result of the conversion of certain of our outstanding debt owed to Knight, (iii) shares of our common stock to Latham BioPharm Group, Inc. ("Latham BioPharm") pursuant to the Consulting Agreement dated as of August 17, 2020, as amended (the "Latham Agreement"), which provides that in connection with our initial public offering, Latham BioPharm will be entitled to receive deferred equity compensation in the amount equal to \$60,000, and (iv) shares of our common stock that are to be issued prior to the closing of this offering as a result of the conversion of our convertible promissory notes. - (3) Does not include (i) shares of our common stock issuable pursuant to the Termination Letter dated as of May 20, 2021 (the "Torreya Letter"), issued by Torreya Capital, LLC ("Torreya") to us, which entitles Torreya, among other things, a warrant equal to 2% of a maximum aggregate consideration of \$1.5 million of the initial public offering if Horizon 3 Biotech Fund participates in this offering, (ii) shares of our common stock underlying a warrant issued to Bigger Capital Fund, LP, (iii) shares of our common stock underlying a warrant issued to Cavalry Investment Fund, LP, (iv) shares of our common stock underlying a warrant issued to Geoffrey Dow (in the form of his revocable grantor trust, the Geoffrey S. Dow Revocable Trust for which Mr. Dow is the sole trustee), (vi) shares of our common stock underlying a warrant issued to Mountjoy Trust and (vii) shares of our common stock issuable upon the exercise of the Representative Warrants.
+(2) Includes (i) shares of our common stock issued to BioIntelect Pty Ltd ("BioIntelect") pursuant to the Master Consultancy Agreement dated as of May 29, 2013 (the "BioIntelect Agreement"), which provides that in connection with our initial public offering, BioIntelect will be entitled to receive deferred equity compensation in the amount equal to \$155,000 (or \$245,000 if Australian VC Horizon Biotech participates in the offering), (ii) shares of our common stock issued to Knight Therapeutics International S.A. (formerly known as Knight Therapeutics (Barbados) Inc.)

+("Knight") as a result of the conversion of certain of our outstanding debt owed to Knight pursuant to the Debt Conversion Agreement dated as of , 2022 (the "Knight Debt Conversion Agreement"), (iii) shares of our common stock to Latham BioPharm Group, Inc. ("Latham BioPharm") pursuant to the Consulting Agreement dated as of August 17, 2020, as amended (the "Latham Agreement"), which provides that in connection with our initial public offering, Latham BioPharm will be entitled to receive deferred equity compensation in the amount equal to \$60,000, and (iv) shares of our common stock that are to be issued prior to the closing of this offering as a result of the conversion of our convertible promissory notes.

+(3) Does not include (i) shares of our common stock issuable pursuant to the Termination Letter dated as of May 20, 2021 (the "Torreya Letter"), issued by Torreya Capital, LLC ("Torreya") to us, which entitles Torreya, among other things, a warrant equal to 2% of a maximum aggregate consideration of \$1.5 million of the initial public offering if Horizon 3 Biotech Fund participates in this offering (the "Torreya Warrants"), (ii) shares of our common stock underlying a warrant issued to Bigger Capital Fund, LP (the "Bigger Capital Fund Warrants"), (iii) shares of our common stock underlying a warrant issued to Cavalry Investment Fund, LP (the "Cavalry Warrants"), (iv) shares of our common stock underlying a warrant issued to Cavalry Investment Fund Ltd (the "Walleye Warrants"), (v) shares of our common stock underlying a warrant issued to Geoffrey Dow (in the form of his revocable grantor trust, the Geoffrey S. Dow Revocable Trust for which Mr. Dow is the sole trustee) (the "Dow Trust Warrants"), (vi) shares of our common stock underlying a warrant, the Cavalry Warrants, the Walleye Warrants, the Walleye Warrants and the Dow Trust Warrants, the "Warrants") and (vii) shares of our common stock underlying a warrant issued to Mountjoy Trust (together with the Torreya Warrants, the Bigger Capital Fund Warrants, the Walleye Warrants, The overaries of the Warrants") and (vii)